ourgiantleaphackathon/resources/readme.md

 # 🤖 [Our Giant Leap Hackathon 2022](https://spacegeneration.org/our-giant-leap-hackathon-2022) 🛰️
-### How can space technology and know-how help make a leap forward towards gender equality on Earth?
+### How can space technology help make a leap forward towards gender equality on Earth?
 ###### ||Global competition: 🌎 Build solutions for your communities main challenges to achieve gender equality and empower all women and girls by using Space Tech. ||

 ## 🏁 Let's get started!